lem0nSec/Alcatraz/src/README.md

 ```

-**IMPORTANT:** Tests have shown that this infection method is not really deterministic.
+**IMPORTANT:** Tests have shown that this injection method is not really deterministic.
 It seems that the address of the entrypoint changes as the executable gets loaded in memory.
 As a result, some programs just execute nops in the .text section rather than the Alcatraz code.
 In any case, the infected program will not work as in its original state.
 This issue might be related to the code or the operating system itself.
 Below are two screenshots of an infected calc.exe application behaviour in Windows 11 and Windows 10 respectively.
 The application successfully runs Alcatraz code in Windows 11, whereas x64dbg on Windows 10 even fails at loading it (Invalid PE file).

 ![calc.exe executes Alcatraz code in Windows 11](../pictures/calc_entrypoint.png)